alexriggio/BERT-LoRA-TensorRT/README.md

 * **NumPy**: A library used for efficient multi-dimensional data operations where PyTorch tensors aren't suitable.
 * **Pandas**: A library used for cleaning, transforming, and exploring the data prior to model fine-tuning.
 * **PyTorch**: A library used to build the BERT and LoRA models from scratch and for fine-tuning.
 * **Hugging Face Transformers**: A library used to access pretrained models and weights.
-It was predominantly employed to load these models and conduct further training in the optimization section of this project.
+It was predominantly employed to load models and conduct further training in the optimization section of this project.
 * **NVIDIA TensorRT**: A high-performance deep learning inference optimizer and runtime library used to optimize models for fast inference.
 * **Transformer-Deploy**: A library used to simplify the the process of applying TensorRT inference optimizations to the models.
 * **ONNX**: An open standard for representing machine learning models used for converting PyTorch models into a format that can be optimized by TensorRT.